Drau/go_comm/README.md

 # go_comm
-A simple p2p chat room built with GO
+A simple p2p chat room built with GO for learning purposes